kevin256013/group-policy-management-lab/guides/prerequisites.md

 2. Active Directory Domain Services (AD DS) installation and configuration to create a domain

 3. Group Policy Management Console (GPMC) installation on Windows Server to manage GPO's

+4. Windows Pro or Enterprise machine (VM or physical)